hhd-dev/hwinfo/modeline_gen/readme.md

 You select a range of framerates you want to test for and for each it loads the modeline and waits for input.
 If you press enter, the modeline is discarded.
-If you enter a character, the modeline is considered valid and you enter verification mode.
+If you input a character plus enter, the modeline is considered valid and you enter verification mode.
 In this mode, every time you press enter, the script will reset the resolution to the monitor's native one and switch to the new one.
 Press enter if the change was applied correctly, and a character plus enter to